chaosknt/PHP_sendEmail/README.md

 # sendEmail
-Example how to send email using PHP
+Example how to send email using PHP.